 - Complete two sets of 10-12 repetitions before switching sides.

-You may think they are awesome in every possible way (and they are actually).
+You may think they are fantastic in every possible way (and they are actually).
 Still, you may want to consider a few things before starting a plan focusing on abduction or adduction exercises.

 FAQs